 There were procedures in place showing how to respond to patient medical emergencies.
 All clinical staff had received cardiopulmonary resuscitation (CPR) training.
-The practice had one trained first aider.
-We advised the registered managers to consider training additional first aiders to cover for any planned or unplanned absences of the appointed first aider.
+The practice had three trained first aiders.

-The emergency drugs were stored securely, and in a location making them immediately available in the event of a medical emergency (patient collapse) at the practice.
+The emergency drugs were stored securely, in a location making them immediately available in the event of a medical emergency (patient collapse) at the practice.
 There was an effective system in place to check the emergency drugs and equipment to ensure they remained in date and ready for use, in accordance with standards set out by the Resuscitation Council (UK).
-However, we found that the self-inflating bag with reservoir for adults and children did not contain an expiry date.
-We were told that the bags had been removed from their original packaging during the practice CPR training.
-This issue was dealt with immediately during the inspection and is referred to in Appendix A of this report.

-We were informed that all staff receive appropriate training on how to use oxygen cylinders as part of the annual CPR training.
-In addition to the annual CPR training, we also recommend that staff should complete the BOC Oxygen Cylinder training.

-The registered managers must ensure all staff complete the BOC Oxygen Cylinder training.
+We were informed that all staff received appropriate training on how to use oxygen cylinders as part of the annual CPR training.
+In addition to the annual CPR training, we also recommended that staff should complete the BOC Oxygen Cylinder training.
+We received evidence following the inspection confirming that all staff had now completed the BOC training.